Judge Blocks Federal Executions; Administration Appeals

 Barr said he believes the Bureau of Prisons could “carry out these executions without being at risk.”
 The agency has put a number of additional measures in place, including temperature checks and requiring witnesses to wear masks.

-On Sunday, the Justice Department disclosed that a staff member involved in preparing for the execution had tested positive for the coronavirus, but said he had not been in the execution chamber and had not come into contact with anyone on the specialized team sent to the prison to handle the execution.
+But on Sunday, the Justice Department disclosed that a staff member involved in preparing for the execution had tested positive for the coronavirus, but said he had not been in the execution chamber and had not come into contact with anyone on the specialized team sent to handle the execution.

-The victim’s family hopes there won’t be an execution, ever.
-They've asked the Justice Department and President Donald Trump not to move forward with the execution and have long asked that he be given a life sentence instead.

 The three men scheduled to be executed this week had been scheduled to be put to death when Barr announcedthe federal government would resume executions last year, ending an informal moratorium on federal capital punishment as the issue receded from the public domain.
 A fourth man is scheduled to be put to death in August.